jborggaard/QQR/README.md

 #### AlbrechtKronQQR

 Builds and solves the full Kronecker product form of the polynomial approximation to the HJB equation.
 Schur decomposition of A+Bk{1} should be performed to produce an upper triangular system.
 This would still be an O(n^2degree ) algorithm and prohibitively expensive.
+This file is only included for archival reasons.

 #### CT2Kron and Kron2CT